-The preliminary structure of the new programme is divided over 3 pillars and 1 horizontal focus area:
+The preliminary structure of the new programme is divided over 3 Pillars and 1 Horizontal Focus area:

 Pillar 1: Excellent Science

 Aiming to improve and enable excellent scientific research in Europe.
-Components of this program include:

-- Research Infrastructures funding new world-class research infrastructures
+- Funding new world-class research infrastructures.

 Pillar 2: Global Challenges and European Industrial Competitiveness

 Focusing on funding research addressing societal challenges, reinforcing technological and industrial capacities.
 Furthermore, this pillar aims to set and reach European goals concerning the biggest challenges (climate change, health clean energy and digital).
 Within this pillar partnerships of European countries, industry and stakeholders will be funded to perform joint R&D activities.
-This is divided over multiple clusters:

 Culture, Creativity, and Inclusive Society

-- Digital, Industry and Space
+Digital, Industry and Space

 - Joint Research Centre: supporting policymakers, both European and national, with independent scientific evidence and support.